MONICA-Project/monica-project.github.io/contents/_sections/iot-db-tutorial.md

 The most important entities in the IoT-DB are:
 - Sensor: represents the different input devices, such as trackers
 - Datastream: represents the streams of data, for instance positions et c.
 (One sensor can have many datastreams)
-- Observations: The actual values/results.
+- Observation: The actual values/results.

+The IoT-DB is based on the Open Source database [GOST](https://www.gostserver.xyz/).
-The complete standard is available at  [OGC Sensorthings API](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html)
+The complete OGC Sensorthings API standard is available at the [OGC Sensorthings API](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html) site.

 ## Simple browsing of the IoT-DB
 The best way of browsing the IoT-DB is to use the Firefox browser since it makes it possible to navigate using the links in the result.
 Otherwise you need to copy the links manually in the browser.